thachp/use-cqrs/README.md

 ## Examples

 Each query, command, and event must have its corresponding handler.
-Below are example of classes for query and its handler.
+Below are an example of classes for a query and its handler.
-Validation decorators can be used to perform field validation.
-Services classes could also be injected into the handler.
+You may use validation decorators to perform field validation and inject classes into the handler.

 ```typescript
 import { IQuery, IQueryHandler, Injectable } from "use-cqrs";